-Telegram vs. Signal vs. WhatsApp: Which is best for you?
+With Telegram, Signal, and WhatsApp — which is best for you?

 |✔️

+Signal has also begun to push out more chat features found on other popular apps to make it more attractive.
+In January, Signal added chat wallpapers, animated stickers, and an "about" section to describe yourself on your profile.

+WhatsApp has the smallest chat room sizes, but it's still a popular option thanks to stickers, mini-apps, and other useful features built into the main app.
+Most recently, WhatsApp added an option to create custom stickers in its web client and transfer payments in Pax Dollars.

-Best Chat Features: Telegram
+Best chat features: Telegram

-As you can see, Telegram offers the largest feature-set compared to Signal and WhatsApp.
-That obviously comes at the cost of the added security you get with its competitors, but we still have to give Telegram credit for cramming so much into its app while still providing a clean and easy-to-understand interface.
+As you can see, Telegram offers the most extensive feature-set compared to Signal and WhatsApp.
+Of course, that comes at the cost of the added security you get with its competitors, but we still have to give Telegram credit for cramming so much into its app while still providing a clean and easy-to-understand interface.

 Group messaging